jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/open-application-letter-2018.md

 [(h) Other...](#other)
 -->

+Based on my statements below, I'm very excited about _design_ in software.
+And as you might have already known (based on experience), people who have less experience about things are often the most excited about them.
+So, be cautious... because you (or someone else in your team) might consider me [a phony](http://www.hanselman.com/blog/ImAPhonyAreYou.aspx), depending on your current skillset.

+If you want to have a better way of measuring whether I'm [a phony](http://www.hanselman.com/blog/ImAPhonyAreYou.aspx) or not, please see my [r&eacute;sum&eacute;](/resume/) and [anti-r&eacute;sum&eacute;](/resume/anti-resume/). :smile:

 <small>_(Note: I'm not a sexist.
 In the following section(s), I'm using the terms 'his', 'him', and 'he' to refer to any human being: male or female, old or young etc..)_</small>

 -------------------------------------